You are in for a treat today! I'm sharing my take on the iconic Idaho Steak Fingers.

-- Slice meat into strips, about ½ inch by 3 inches.
+- Cut meat into strips, about ½ inch by 3 inches.

-- Combine buttermilk, Chinese 5-spice, and pepper.
+- In a large mixing bowl, whisk together buttermilk, Chinese 5-spice, and pepper.
 Place the sliced beef strips into the marinade.
-Let marinate at least 30 minutes up to overnight.
-Prepare the all purpose and rice flour with the reserved Chinese 5-spice, onion and garlic powder, and salt. ( We love to double coat the steak fingers for a great crunchy coating)
+Let marinate for at least 30 minutes up to overnight.

 - Remove from the oil, and set on a paper towel to drain excess oil.

 - Repeat until all pieces have been fried.